battlecode/battlecode-server-2017/specs.md

 ### Shields

-Shields are generated from the SHIELD encampement and provide protection only from artillery fire damage.
+Shields are generated from the SHIELD encampment and provide protection only from artillery fire damage.
 Shields decay at a constant rate of `GameConstants.SHIELD_DECAY_RATE` per turn.

 Upgrades
 --------

-Upgrades are researchable from your HQ.
+Upgrades are research-able from your HQ.
 The following upgrades are available:

-1. **Pickaxe**: In addition to mining the square underneith a SOLDIER, the 4 orthogonally adjacent squares are also mined.
+1. **Pickaxe**: In addition to mining the square underneath a SOLDIER, the 4 orthogonally adjacent squares are also mined.
 2. **Diffusion**: Robots can defuse not only adjacent tiles, but any mines in its personal sight radius.
 3. **Vision**: Increases the sight radius on all robots and the base from 10 to 32 radius squared
 4. **Fusion**: The team's decay rate is adjusted from `RESOURCE_DECAY_RATE` to `RESOURCE_DECAY_RATE_FUSION`.